wader/catgolf/README.md

 ### Pure league

-- No shell features involved
+- No shell features are involved.
-- Only output on stdout
+- Only outputs to `stdout`.

 ```sh
 cat file.txt